bnomis/aoc-2024/README.md

 ## Input data

-Expects a directory called `data` in this directory, containing a directory for each day, containing that day's data file.
+Expects a directory called `data` in this directory, containing a directory for each day, containing the day's data file.
 For example:

 - `data/day01/input.txt`
 - `data/day02/input.txt`